MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0036.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-It is not allowed to change property values in a way that would prevent the schema synchronization of the extension on existing installations, or that would break dependent extensions.
+It's not allowed to change property values in a way that would prevent the schema synchronization of the extension on existing installations, or that would break dependent extensions.

 ## Code examples triggering the rule